ABAP: ABAP Workbench

 The Object Navigator (transaction SE80) provides a single integrated interface into these various tools.

 ABAP Development Tools

 The ABAP Development Tools (ADT), formally known as "ABAP in Eclipse", is a set of plugins for the Eclipse IDE to develop ABAP objects.

-In this scenario, the ABAP developer installs the required tools on his computer and works locally, whereas a continuous synchronization with the backend is performed.
+In this scenario, the ABAP developer installs the required tools on their computer and works locally, whereas a continuous synchronization with the backend is performed.

 ABAP Dictionary

 The ABAP Dictionary contains all metadata about the data in the SAP system.
 It is closely linked with the ABAP Workbench in that any reference to data (e.g., a table, a view, or a data type) will be obtained from the dictionary.
 Developers use the ABAP Dictionary transactions (directly or through the SE80 Object Navigator inside the ABAP Workbench) to display and maintain this metadata.

 When a dictionary object is changed, a program that references the changed object will automatically reference the new version the next time the program runs.
 Because ABAP is interpreted, it is not necessary to recompile programs that reference changed dictionary objects.

 A brief description of the most important types of dictionary objects follows: